-Pathway member is a dedicated Icon membership category open to all conservators who are working towards becoming Accredited Members of Icon - Accredited Conservator-Restorers (ACR).
+Pathway membership is a dedicated Icon membership category open to all conservators who are working towards becoming Accredited Members of Icon - Accredited Conservator-Restorers (ACR).

-The Pathway member category has been developed in response to feedback from Icon members, which asked us to look at both the cost of Accreditation as well as in how the existing ‘PACR Pathway’ designation for Associate members was being used, and how effective it was in supporting members on their route to accreditation.
+The Pathway membership category has been developed in response to feedback from Icon members, which asked us to look at both the cost of Accreditation as well as how the previous ‘PACR Pathway’ designation for Associate members was being used, and how effective it was in supporting members on their route to accreditation.

 This new category is being introduced for the 2020 / 21 membership year, members applying before that point should follow the usual application process.

 What does it mean to be a Pathway member?

 It demonstrates that a conservator has a clear commitment to becoming an Accredited member of Icon (ACR).

 For those applying for accreditation, this membership category offers:

 - Recognition by Icon that you are a Pathway member actively pursuing accreditation regardless of your employment position (employed / self-employed, between posts or unemployed).

 - Support from an Icon Mentor with experience of the assessment process

 - Dedicated professional development opportunities and advice.